hlavki/solr-unique-suggester/README.md

 Value of key is concatenated, hashed by murmur3 algorithm and then stored to index.

+### Note!

+I didn't test it on SolrCloud with multiple shards, but I think it won't work!

 **Example of usage:**

 For example you have phone calls list of employees from multiple organizations and you want to suggest employee name per organization.